How To Get A Job On A Cruise Ship

 The Camaraderie

-Working onboard a cruise ship will ensure that you quickly make some of the best and longest lasting friendships of your life.
+Working onboard a cruise ship will ensure that you quickly make some of the best and longest-lasting friendships of your life.
 You are all there for many of the same reasons – to travel the world, make and save money, and work with a global community.
-There is something so amazing about living and working on a little floating city.
+There is something so amazing about living and working in a little floating city.
 It truly brings everyone together.

 Caylon Wade, Cruise Activities Staff with Royal Caribbean International, says “I have friends ALL over the world now!
 If I want to go anywhere I can just pick up the phone! – Follow his adventures at sea on Instagram @caylonwade.

-The first contract that I completed as a seasonal Youth Activities Staff, I worked about 7-10 hours a day with 1-2 half days off, or one full day off per week, in port.
-If I had a full day off on the ship, I would be scheduled to work that night when the ship set sail – hence it still was a 7-day work week.
+In the first contract that I completed as a seasonal Youth Activities Staff, I worked about 7-10 hours a day with 1-2 half days off, or one full day off per week, in port.
+If I had a full day off on the ship, I would be scheduled to work that night when the ship set sail – hence, it still was a 7-day work week.

-When I moved up to a Crew Training Officer role and later HR Manager I was able to totally design my own schedule.
+When I moved up to a Crew Training Officer role and later HR Manager, I could totally design my own schedule.

 “Your time off is truly like a mini holiday!” – Gemma Mckeown, Youth Staff, Carnival

-Whether it’s doing FREE passenger tours as a crew escort or sightseeing on your own each day be sure to take the time to breath in the freedom and excitement of being paid to see places and do things that many people do not get to experience in a lifetime.
+Whether it’s doing FREE passenger tours as a crew escort or sightseeing on your own each day, be sure to take the time to breathe in the freedom and excitement of being paid to see places and do things that many people do not get to experience in a lifetime.

 How To Get A Job On A Cruise Ship (Part 4)

 One of the best things about working onboard is that the cruise line provides you with your room and board.
-As a result, your living expenses are pretty much zero save for the minimal cost of crew Internet and satellite phone cards ($10-$20 each for 2-5 hours of time) as well as your crew bar tab.
-(FYI drinks in the crew bar on average are about $1-2 each.)
+As a result, your living expenses are pretty much zero, save for the minimal cost of crew internet and satellite phone cards ($10-$20 each for 2-5 hours of time) and your crew bar tab.
+(FYI – drinks in the crew bar, on average, are about $1-2 each.)

 Working on a cruise ship is one of the quickest ways that I know of to save nearly ALL of your earnings!
 You just don’t have the type of bills that most people on land have.
 You’re not paying for rent, food, cable, gas, a car – the list goes on!
 Many crew who make working at sea their ‘career’ pay off MASSIVE amounts of student debt in short amounts of time and buy homes and businesses outright upon their return to land life.